opynfinance/Gamma-Bots/defender-script/README.md

 ## Chainlink Pricer Autotask

-Chainlink autotask is a JS script that run every 1 min to push a specific asset price from Chainlink to the Oracle module through the pricer contract.
+Chainlink pricer autotask is a JS script that run every 1 min to push a specific asset price from Chainlink to the Oracle module through the pricer contract.
 Every Chainlink pricer bot have:
 - Relayer address: the wallet address used to make transactions (managed by OZ Defender)
 - AddressBook address: Gamma Addressbook module
 - Pricer address: the pricer contract that handle pushing the asset price to the Oracle module

 ### How It Work ?

+- Add `API_KEY` and `API_SECRET` (Relayer keys) and `INFURA_KEY` into `.env` file.
+- Run `yarn chainlink-pricer` for Chainlink pricer.

+### Functionalities

 - Loop through all Otoken contracts deployed from OtokenFactory
 - Get the underlying, strike and collateral asset from the Otoken